Inertial Quasi-Newton Methods for Monotone Inclusion: Efficient Resolvent Calculus and Primal-Dual Methods: Abstract

 \section{Abstract}

 We introduce an inertial quasi-Newton Forward-Backward Splitting Algorithm to solve a class of monotone inclusion problems.
 While the inertial step is computationally cheap, in general, the bottleneck is the evaluation of the resolvent operator.
-A change of the metric makes its computation hard even for (otherwise in the standard metric) simple operators.
+A change of the metric makes its computation even harder, and this is even true for a simple operator whose resolvent is known for the standard metric.
 In order to fully exploit the advantage of adapting the metric, we develop a new efficient resolvent calculus for a low-rank perturbed standard metric, which accounts exactly for quasi-Newton metrics.
 Moreover, we prove the convergence of our algorithms, including linear convergence rates in case one of the two considered operators is strongly monotone.
-Beyond the general monotone inclusion setup, we instantiate a novel inertial quasi-Newton Primal-Dual Hybrid Gradient Method for solving saddle point problems.
+As a by-product of our general monotone inclusion framework, we instantiate a novel inertial quasi-Newton Primal-Dual Hybrid Gradient Method (PDHG) for solving saddle point problems.
 The favourable performance of our inertial quasi-Newton PDHG method is demonstrated on several numerical experiments in image processing.